 Between 2015-2016 alone there was a 13 percent growth in MBA jobs globally, helping more people to take that often elusive next step in their careers.

-The MBA degree itself is hugely attractive to both employers and employees and includes a core curriculum of subjects useful for business and management.
+The MBA and Executive MBA degrees are hugely attractive to both employers and employees and include a core curriculum of subjects useful for business and management.
 Topics covered include marketing, accounting, operations, and leadership skills -- all useful for those pursuing a managerial career in industries ranging from the public sector and marketing to healthcare administration and human resources.

 Combining theory with practical learning, an MBA can take your career to new heights.
 It’s also internationally recognised, so wherever you are in the world, an MBA gives you a professional edge that will help you to stand out in a saturated job market.